dendronhq/dendron-site/vault/dendron.concepts.md

     namespace: true
 ```

+### Pods 🚧

+[[Pods | dendron.topic.pod]] are the mechanisms Dendron uses to import and export notes.
+Dendron has a different pod depending on where you are getting and publishing your data to.

 ### Command Bar

 The command bar is native to `vscode`.
 You can use it to run dendron commands, which will all be prefixed with `Dendron:`.
 You can use the following shortcut to open the command bar.